 Thankfully, my willpower kicked in and I made it to the studio for the remaining meditations.
 And today I came home from my 40th day of meditation, ate a healthy breakfast, cleaned the house, did my physio exercises, and got on the indoor cycling trainer afterwards!
 No signs of my willpower being exhausted!

-After my Friday evening yin yoga class at Bound Lotus, I was lucky enough to escape the city for a weekend away with friends.
+After teaching a Friday evening yin yoga class, I was lucky enough to escape the city for a weekend away with friends.
 The time away (even though we didn’t go far) was fabulous.
 Nothing like a bit of time away from the usual routine to refuel and reconnect.

 Great food, great company, great weather… and the Superbowl on Sunday.
 Amidst all the eating and relaxing I managed to do my sat kriya meditations on Saturday and Sunday (despite the smell of smoking meat for the Superbowl feast threatening my concentration!) and do a lovely hatha sequence – complete with Warrior II.